LA1975/SportsNewsNZ-api/readme.md

 The goal of this project was to learn how to create a webscraper and generate a api from the data.

-3 New Zealand newspapers are searched for the keyword Sport and it generates json Modify by changing:
+3 New Zealand newspapers are searched for the keyword Sport

+Modify by changing:
 - const newspapers at line 9 in index.js to add or change newspapers
 - swap "Sport" for any other search term in lines 35 and 58

 on localhost:3000/news
-Generates a json of newspaper articles tagged with climate from 3 NZ newspapers:
+Generates a json of newspaper articles tagged with "Sport" from 3 NZ newspapers:
 - Stuff
 - ODT
 - NZ Herald